Child refugees draw their hopes and horrors on polaroid portraits

 "Here is my house.
 Here is the person who cut my father.
 Here are the others, already dead.
 We are jumping over them while we are running.
 You can see the blood when they are dead...

 Despite his tragedies, Beaufret*’s other photos reflect his tenacity and hope for his future:

-“Here I am standing and the local doctors when we are helping people.
+“Here I am standing and the local doctors are helping people.
 Here we are finished now in the hospital, we are now playing football."

 Prisca*, 14, says; “We have been in Uganda for one year now.
 Our life in Congo was really hard, the rebels came into our village, and raided our homes and took everything and beat up everyone.
 And one day my father was taken from our house by the rebels and killed, so we decided to run for our lives.
 I have a very strong memory of the day he was killed.
 He pleaded for his life in vain.
 In the future I just want to live a normal life, get a job and live peacefully."